Hridya2001/kaggle-sales-data-mysql-analysis/README.md

 |  Duplicate and blank data entries | Cleaned in Excel before import |
 |  MySQL GROUP BY error (`only_full_group_by`) | Restructured queries to include all non-aggregated columns in the `GROUP BY` clause |

 ---

+## Conclusion

+This project highlights the power of **basic data cleaning + SQL queries** for generating valuable business insights from raw sales data.
+The structured approach ensures clean data flow from Excel to MySQL to final CSV exports.

+---

+##  Future Enhancements

+- Build **interactive dashboards using Power BI** based on the exported results.

+---

+---